Fruehstart-Rente 2026: €10 per Month from the German State for Every Child

 1. Compare providers

-Check your own retirement situation — Riester, Ruerup or classic pension.
-The Fruehstart-Rente complements but does not replace adult pensions.
+Check your own retirement situation in Germany (Riester, Ruerup or classic pension).
+The Fruehstart-Rente complements adult pensions; it does not replace them.

 3. Watch the updates

 Follow the legislation.
 Only after the law is passed will you be able to open the actual Fruehstart-Rente depot.
-We will update this page as soon as it is possible.
+A regular child depot helps you prepare.

 What to look for in a future provider

 - 1.Costs: Returns depend heavily on fees.
-The framework paper sets a cost cap for the parallel adult depot; the final rules for the Fruehstart-Rente are still pending, but low-cost depots tend to have an advantage.
+The framework paper sets a cost cap for the parallel adult depot.
+Low-cost depots usually have the advantage long term.

-- 2.Flexible investment: Over twelve years or more, return-oriented investments (e.g. broad-market ETFs) usually pay off.
+- 2.Flexible investment: Over 12 years or more, return-oriented investments like broad-market ETFs (MSCI World, FTSE All-World) usually pay off.
 Make sure your provider offers savings plans on diversified indices.

-- 4.Switching options: Can you change provider later without losing state funding?
-This is standard for most pension products and is expected for the Fruehstart-Rente depot too.
+- 3.Transparency and switching: Contributions and withdrawals should be clearly documented in the product information sheet.
+Check whether you can move to another provider later without losing state funding.
+This is standard for most pension products and expected for the Fruehstart-Rente depot too.

 Frequently asked questions